-You don’t need to be an avid sewer to make improvements to clothes.
-But even a novice can go far beyond simply darning holes in socks.
+You don’t need to be an avid sewer to make improvements to clothes, and even a novice can go far beyond simply darning holes in socks.
 To start, you will need needles, pins, thread (color varies by project) and a nice organizer for all your sewing items.
 Some other must-have items for me are small sewing scissors or a thread cutter, a packet of snaps, and ribbons (I save any ribbon I like that comes on a gift or other package, because you just never know when you will have a use for it).
 Also hang on to spare fabric that can be reused from items that are ready to be tossed.

 Here are some sewing hacks I have found incredibly useful over the years: